-Neglect is the persistent failure to meet a student's basic physical and/or psychological needs, likely to result in the serious impairment of the student's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a student is born neglect may involve a parent or carer failing to:

-- Provide adequate food, clothing and shelter (including exclusion from home or abandonment). - Protect a student from physical and emotional harm or danger. - Ensure adequate supervision (including the issue of inadequate caregivers). - Ensure access to appropriate medical care or treatment.

-It may also include neglect of or unresponsiveness to a student's basic emotional needs.
+The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate caregivers); or ensure access to appropriate medical care or treatment.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.